matrix-org/matrix-hookshot/README.md

 Documentation can be found on [GitHub Pages](https://matrix-org.github.io/matrix-hookshot).

-You can build the documentaion yourself by:
+You can build the documentation yourself by:
 ```sh
 # cargo install mdbook
 mdbook build